 Pension benefits are funded from member and employer contributions and income from the investment of fund assets.
-Minn.
+Rates for employer and employee contributions are set by Minn.
 Stat. ch.
-353 sets the rates for employer and employee contributions.
+353. These statutes are established and amended by the State Legislature.
 The Minneapolis Neighborhood Revitalization Program Policy Board makes annual contributions to the pension plans equal to the amount required by state statutes.
-Public Employees Retirement Fund Basic Plan members and Coordinated Plan members were required to contribute 9.10 and 5.75 percent, respectively, of their annual covered salary in 2007.
-Contribution rates in the Coordinated Plan increased in 2008 to 6.0 percent.
+Public Employees Retirement Fund Basic Plan members and Coordinated Plan members are required to contribute 9.1 and 6.0 percent, respectively, of their annual covered salary.